crempp/mdweb/README.md

 ###Content Meta Fields
 * *Title:* The page title.
-In the provided templates this will be used in the
-<title> tag and in the page header.
+In the provided templates this will be used in the /<title/> tag and in the page header.

 * *Nav Name:* The name that will appear in the navigation